kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 See [here](post-rc0-release-tasks.md) for the complete list of post rc.0 release tasks.

-It resides in a different document to mainain bite-sized SRE style handbooks.
+Such list resides in a different document to mainain this one in a bite-sized SRE style format.

+### [Stable only] Code Thaw

+Code thaw means you need to lift the code freeze, [here](https://github.com/kubernetes/sig-release/blob/master/release-engineering/role-handbooks/branch-manager.md#code-thaw) are the docs on how to do it, with an example PR.

-### [Patch Releases only] Update schedule on k/website
+### [Patch only] Update schedule on k/website

 > [!NOTE]
 Only for patch releases, 1.x.y not for alpha, beta, rc or official.